The Adventures of Sharkboy and Lavagirl: Box office

 For its opening weekend, The Adventures of Sharkboy and Lavagirl in 3-D earned $12.6 million in 2,655 theaters.
 It was placed at number 5 at the box office, being overshadowed by Mr. & Mrs. Smith, Madagascar, Star Wars: Episode III – Revenge of the Sith, and The Longest Yard.
-Grossing $39.2 million in the United States and $32.8 million in other territories for a worldwide total of $72 million, the film was a box office flop.
+Grossing $39.2 million in the United States and $32.8 million in other territories for a worldwide total of $72 million, since the film's total marketing budget is unknown, it is not certain if the film was a box office flop or not.